Euthanasia

 Non-penetrating captive bolt must not be used as a sole method

-Must be evaluated in terms of the anatomic features of the species
+Must be evaluated on the basis of the anatomic features of the species it is performed (eg adequate for young pigs but not for calves)

-Humane method of euthanasia for neonatal animals with thin cranium
+Can be a humane method for neonatal animals with thin cranium

 Require trained personnel for proficiency